 Reinforcement and supply of the Communist forces in South Viet-Nam are conducted through parts of neighboring Laos (where Pathet Lao Communists backed by North Vietnamese regulars control the key border area) and apparently, to a lesser degree, through Cambodia.
 Supply routes also cross the demilitarized zone at the 17th parallel, where North Viet-Nam has refused to accept International Control Commission inspection.
+Of late, North Viet-Nam has increasingly been using the demilitarized zone as a route for its troops into the South.
 The use of these sanctuary areas is of substantial benefit to the Communist units.
-Major weight should also be given to the directive and psychological support provided by Hanoi, even to such details as supplying North Vietnamese passports to most of the NLF agents who travel abroad.
+Major weight should also be given to the overall political and military direction, extensive arms support, and cadre structure and training provided by Hanoi, even to such details as supplying North Vietnamese passports to most of the NLF agents who travel abroad.

-Within the controlled areas, Viet Cong elements exercise the functions normally associated with rural government.
-They are able to exact taxes from the villagers and draft local inhabitants to fulfill military and para-military functions.
+Within the controlled areas, Viet Cong elements attempt to exercise governmental functions.
+They are able to exact taxes from the villagers and draft local inhabitants to fulfill military and paramilitary functions.
 Propaganda is carried on a Viet Cong radio station.